pourmalek/covir2/README.md

 ![image](https://user-images.githubusercontent.com/30849720/122106223-80099200-cdce-11eb-852f-c165cce938bf.png)

+*

 <div dir="ltr">

-* The following graph is from the original release of IHME 20210516 update, with the internally inconsistent increase in BED NEED and ICU NEED on about 21-07-01 without any increase in cases or deaths.
+* The following graph is from the original release of IHME 20210516 update, with an internally inconsistent increase in BED NEED and ICU NEED on about 21-07-01 without any increase in cases or deaths.
 This anomaly was present at country and at global level.
 IHME rectified this anomaly later.

 <div dir="rtl">